Steven-Kha/362-Dating-Database/README.md

 10/11 v1.1 Fixed exit for new user and clear screen for view answers <- Steven

 10/15: v1.2 First attempt at GUI implemented in file MainGui.
-Uses tkinter to create buttons.
+Uses tkinter to create buttons. <-Kyle

+10/18: v1.2.1 Added buttons for all previous menu choices <-Kyle